Youth Observer to the Board (YOB)

 - Be visible and active at CanUUdle (all costs of attending are covered)

-- Together with the outgoing YOB and the CUC YaYA staff person, host a workshop at CanUUdle about the Youth Observer position and youth ministry in the CUC
+- Together with the outgoing YOB, new SR YOB, an adult Board member and a CUC YaYA staff person, host a workshop at CanUUdle about the Youth Observer position and youth ministry in the CUC

-With support from the CUC Youth and Young Adult Ministry staff, the current YOB will:
+With support from the CUC Youth and Young Adult Ministry staff, the current YOBs will:

-- Prioritize bringing CUC Board issues back to Canadian UU youth at CanUUdle and throughout the year via mailings, the CUC website and communications, and through the Canadian Unitarian Youth Facebook group, etc
+- Prioritize bringing CUC Board issues back to Canadian UU youth at CanUUdle and throughout the year via the CUC website and communications, the MyceliUUm Gatherings and Discord server, the @cucyob Instagram account, the Canadian Unitarian Youth Facebook group, etc

 - Run a workshop about their work and CUC governance at CanUUdle and other regional Youth Cons